STAT545-UBC/STAT545-UBC-original-website/block011_write-your-own-function-01.md

 ### Load the Gapminder data

-As usual, load the Gapminder excerpt.
+As usual, load the Gapminder data.

 ```r